reductstore/homepage/story.md

 ### Experimental Implementation

-Having had the working battle proved solution and approval, we kept working on the storage engine end its ecosystem.
+Having had the working battle proved solution and approval, we kept working on the storage engine and its ecosystem.
 We promoted the project and grow our community.
 In September 2022, we already had Client SDKs for [C++][3], [Python][4] , [JavaScript][5] and an embedded [WebConsole][6].
 We stopped integrating new features into the experimental version 0 and started planing